 - 1. Routine maximum time limit is 2 minutes and 15 seconds (135 seconds). - 2.
-Teams are limited to a maximum of twenty (20) participants plus one mascot and must have a minimum of ten (10) participants.
-Teams violating this rule will be disqualified from Preliminary Competition.
-The mascot may NOT participate in any technical skill (e.g. stunts, pyramids, tosses, or tumbling) and may not serve as a spotter during the performance. - 3.
-Music is allowed for all or part of each routine.
+Teams are limited to a maximum of twenty (20) participants plus one mascot and must have a minimum of ten - 3.
+(10) participants.
+Teams violating this rule will receive a five (5) point deduction per person over or under the maximum or minimum requirements.
+The mascot may NOT participate in any technical skill (e.g. stunts, pyramids, tosses, or tumbling) and may not serve as a spotter during the performance. - 4.
+Music is allowed for all or part of each routine. - 5.
+Organized, formal entrances that involve organized cheers or run-ons with jumps, tumbling, or stunts are not permitted.
+Cheerleaders, dancers and mascots should enter the performance area in a timely fashion. - 6.
+Timing will begin with the first note of music or start of the performance by the team or individual after they are officially announced. - a.
+All performers must have at least one foot on the performing surface when the Routine starts.
+A .5 deduction will be assessed for any skills performed prior to the start of the routine. - 7.
+Timing will end with the last organized word, movement, or note of music by the team or individual.
+Teams or individuals must exit the performance area immediately following the Routine.